bluzelle/blzgo/Readme.md

 ### Getting started

-Ensure you have a recent version of go installed.
+Ensure you have a recent version of [Go](https://golang.org/) installed.

 Grab the package from github: